des4maisons/til/til.md

+* `--include` and `--exclude` for `s3cmd sync` does not work the way I expect.
+    Would have thought that `--exclude '*' --include '*/foo/console.log'` would pick up all `foo/console.log`.
+But in actuality I first need to `include` whatever directories `foo` might happen to be in.
+At least that was my observation today.
 * The environment variable `BUNDLER_GEMFILE` tells bundler which Gemfile to use, so you don't need to `cd` somewhere to run `bundle exec`.
 * It is in theory easy to cross-compile pure go programs.
 From [this